-The area "Effective striking techniques / Effective grappling" represents the primary judging criterion and is the first priority for the evaluation of a round.
-The secondary judging criterion "Effective aggressiveness" may only be taken into account in the evaluation if the primary judging criterion is completely equalised between the athletes.
-The tertiary judging criterion "Control of the ring area" may only be taken into account in the evaluation if the primary and secondary judging criteria are completely equalised between the athletes.
+The "Effective Striking / Effective Grappling" area is the primary judging criterion and is the first priority for scoring a round.
+The secondary judging criterion "Effective aggressiveness" may only be considered in the evaluation if the primary judging criterion is completely balanced between the athletes.
+The tertiary judging criterion "Control of the ring area" may only be taken into account in the evaluation if the primary and secondary judging criteria are completely balanced between the athletes.

-The primary judging criterion is divided into the areas of effective striking techniques and effective grappling, which are weighted equally in principle.
-This does not mean that actions from these areas are weighted equally, but that both areas have the same potential to achieve effectiveness.
+40.16.2 The primary judging criterion is divided into the areas of effective striking techniques and effective grappling, which are weighted equally in principle.
+This does not mean that actions from these areas are rated equally, but that both areas have the same potential to achieve effectiveness.

 Effective striking techniques are legal striking techniques that have an immediate or cumulative effect on the opponent and lead the match towards a finish.
-The immediate effect of effective striking techniques is weighted more heavily than the cumulative effect.
+The immediate effect of effective striking techniques is weighted more heavily than the cumulative effect

-Effective grappling includes successfully executing takedowns, submissions, reversals and gaining advantageous positions, creating immediate or cumulative impact on the opponent and driving the match towards a finish.
+Effective grappling includes successfully executing takedowns, submissions, reversals and gaining advantageous positions, creating immediate or cumulative impact on the opponent moving the match towards a finish.
 Immediate impact through effective grappling is weighted more heavily than cumulative impact